jorisvandenbossche/course-python-geospatial/notebooks/12-xarray-advanced.md

 +++

-For the next set of exercises, we introduce the [ERA5-Land monthly averaged data](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land-monthly-means?tab=overview).
+For the next set of exercises, we use the [ERA5-Land monthly averaged data](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land-monthly-means?tab=overview), provided by the ECMWF (European Centre for Medium-Range Weather Forecasts).

 > ERA5-Land is a reanalysis dataset providing a consistent view of the evolution of land variables over several decades.
 Reanalysis combines model data with observations from across the world into a globally complete and consistent dataset using the laws of physics.